Despatch is currently taking around 4-7 working days.

 - If you like sweet peppers added to salads or chilli peppers to spice up your other culinary dishes why not try and grow your own, they are not as difficult as you may think.
 Peppers need sowing this month in heated propagator, at a minimum temperature of 21C (70F) and will germinate within 14-21 days.
 They are best sown on the surface of moist multipurpose compost and lightly covered with fine grade vermiculite.
 Sowing now will ensure you have big enough plants to produce fruit this summer going into autumn.
 I always grow 3 plants in a patio container, as they look attractive and are very productive when grown on a sunny patio.

 - If you lifted your Dahlia Tubers from the garden last year and stored them in a frost-free place over winter, this month they can be started back into growth.
 I always pack the tubers into boxes filled with soil-less multipurpose compost and place them in a warm greenhouse.
 These tubers will soon start to shoot and in no time you will have some new shoots that can be taken as cuttings, for this years plants.
-We have a wide selection available in our mail order catalogue or on our website.
+We have a wide selection of flower seeds available in our mail order catalogue and on our website.

 - If I have room in the heated propagator, at this time of year I like to sow a few seeds of hanging basket Tomatoes like the very sweet tasting cherry variety Tumbling Tom Red or New Micro cherry.
 Sown in a heated propagator set at 21C (70F), the seeds will germinate in 10-14days.
 These young plants can then be grown on in the glasshouse until big enough to plant into baskets.
 The planted baskets can be hung in the greenhouse to grow on until they can safely be hung towards the end of May.
 If you follow my method of growing tomatoes, you could be one of the first to be picking outdoor tomatoes.